 What is streptozocin (Zanosar)?

-Streptozocin is an antineoplastic medication.
-Streptozocin interferes with the growth of cancer cells and slows their growth and spread in the body.
+Streptozocin is a cancer medication that interferes with the growth and spread of cancer cells in the body.

-Streptozocin may also be used for purposes other than those listed in this medication guide.
+Streptozocin may also be used for purposes not listed in this medication guide.

 What are the possible side effects of streptozocin (Zanosar)?